kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 At the time of writing, I have completed up to normal operations and going to implement the view changes protocol next.

-### Involve more socially
+#### Involve more socially

 On the social side of things, I think I'm doing slightly better than my first 6 weeks.

 Thanks to the onboarding buddy practice of RC.
 I get to have a couple of coffee chat with with my onboarding buddies.
-Having those conversation is really fun and I always learn something from people in RC.
+Having those conversation is fun and I always learn something from people in RC.

 If you're someone like me who takes time to warm up to social, I would definitely recommend choosing 12 weeks batch.
 This allow you to be the onboarding buddy of the next batch.
-A little push and responsibilities like this really makes me be more proactive in socializing with people.
+A little push and responsibilities like this makes me be more proactive in socializing with people.
 Normally, RC will arrange people with similar interests to be your onboarding buddy.

-I also Participated a couple of events.
+I also participated a couple of events.
 One of the most memorable one is the talk about distributed database design by TigerBeetle engineer.
-It explain Viewstamped Replication really well and it's part of the reason why I chose to implement VSR instead of Raft.
+It explain Viewstamped Replication well and it's part of the reason why I chose to implement VSR instead of Raft.
 The talk is available on Youtube [here](https://www.youtube.com/watch?v=rNmZZLant9o).

-Sometimes, I do also jump into Coaches _(basically zoom link where people just do stuff)_ and Coffee Consumption Group _(an event for early birds and EU timezone)_ to just listen it and social a bit.
+Sometimes, I do also jump into Coaches _(basically zoom link where people just do stuff)_ and Coffee Consumption Group _(an event for early birds and EU timezone)_ to just listen in and social a bit.

-## Below expectations
+### Below expectations

 Things don't always go well as we planned, so next, let's talk about things that don't progress as I expected.